PySharpGTK/Template/README.md

 # Getting Started

 WIP!
-Currently only Linux machines are supported, we are looking into MacOS support but it may take a week or so.
+Currently only Linux machines are supported, we are looking into MacOS support but it may take a week or so..